linode/docs/docs/guides/databases/mysql/introduction-to-sql-commands/index.md

     DELETE FROM CourseTaken WHERE SSNumber = '333333333' AND CourseId = 'POL101';

-### Modify (Update) Data in a Table
+### SQL Command to Update Data in a Table

 To update the existing record in a table, use the SQL `UPDATE` command.
-The `SET` clause is used to set(update) new value to a particular column and the `WHERE` clause to update the selected rows.
+The `SET` clause is used to set (update) a new value to a particular column and the `WHERE` clause is used to update the selected rows.

 For example, the following command updates the `NumericGrade` column of the `CourseTaken` table for records with **SSNumber** `222222222` and **CourseId** `EEE101`.